yvelikova/axway-open-docs/content/en/docs/apiportal_admin/customize_getting_started.md

 ## Customize standard footer

-You can customize API Portal standard footer `Copyright © 2018 Axway` to display the name of your company, and you can also add more information to it.
+You can customize API Portal standard footer `Copyright © YYYY Axway` to display the name of your company, and you can also add more information to it.

 ### Override the name of the company